abrasumente999/advent-of-code-2022/README.md

 This repo contains my Javascript solutions to the [Advent of Code](https://adventofcode.com/) puzzles. 🎄

-Each folder will contain an index file containing two solutions, one for each task.
+Each folder will contain an index file containing two solutions, one for each task, plus a readme containing the daily task posted on [Advent of Code](https://adventofcode.com/2022)]

 # How to run